This Bed We Made Review

 Based in 1950s Montreal, This Bed We Made follows the story of hotel maid Sophie Roy as she tidies guests' rooms in the Clarington Hotel.
 Opening in a police station after an incident at the hotel, Sophie is asked to go through the events of the day that led up to the currently unknown crime.
 She starts to tell the story, and the game begins.
 While performing the tasks a maid normally would, Sophie can also snoop through the items of the guests in Room 504, the first room in the game that the player loads into.
 It is after this room has been cleaned that the player can start to sink their teeth into the story.

-Sophie goes down to the basement where, after she overhears a few conversations between her co-workers, she is called to reception to clean up a mess in the lobby of the Clarington.
+Sophie goes down to the basement, where, after she overhears a few conversations between her co-workers, she is called to reception to clean up a mess in Clarington's lobby.
 Here, the player will meet two of Sophie's co-workers, Beth and Andrew; later, the opportunity to team up with just one of them is available.
 While cleaning the mess, Sophie finds a roll of film.
 Being the helpful employee she is, Sophie takes the opportunity to return the film roll herself as the owner, Mr Spade, just happens to be on the cleaning route.
 Once the player enters the room, This Bed We Made truly begins.

 While taking the roll of film back to the room, Sophie notices the bathroom is emitting a strange glow, a bright red rather than the usual white of the bulbs.
 Upon entering the bathroom, Sophie finds it is being used as a photographer's dark room.
 To add to the already creepy atmosphere this creates, the photos hanging above the bath are of Sophie herself, snooping through other guests' belongings.

 The story is far deeper than the initial setup makes it appear.
 This Bed We Made appears to be a simple story about a stalker and his victim; however, once the player is a little deeper into the story, they will see that the issues of sexism, homophobia, prejudice when it comes to mental health, and classism are explored throughout the game.
-These topics are handled in a mature and sensitive manner, with excellent writing propelling the narrative forward without diminishing their severity within the story's fiction.
+These topics are handled maturely and sensitively, with excellent writing propelling the narrative forward without diminishing their severity within the story's fiction.
 This is when the setting can really shine.
 Being set in the 1950s, the characters can show the increased prejudice people faced during that period.

-Rather than This Bed, We Made telling the audience exactly what happened; the player is asked to work out much of it themselves.
+Rather than This Bed, We Made tells the audience exactly what happened, and the player is asked to work out much of it themselves.
 This storytelling technique is incredibly excellent; it respects the player's intelligence and adds a lot to the gameplay as they are wonderfully interlinked.

 Beyond the great storytelling, the character development is really well done.
-Every character feels fleshed out, with an interesting backstory as well as choices Sophie can make that also affect their fate.
+Every character feels fleshed out, with an interesting backstory and choices Sophie can make that also affect their fate.
 The fondness players will feel for the characters is helped by the fantastic voice acting and how relatable most of them feel.
 With real-world problems and nosiness, we all feel being satiated by the constant snooping.
-Every character, particularly Sophie, Beth and Andrew, feels like real people.
+Every character, particularly Sophie, Beth, and Andrew, feels like real people.

 Later, in This Bed We Made, the game appears to take a drastic turn.
 Beware of spoilers ahead; while this review will go into little details, a moment near the end of the game will be referenced.
 After finally discovering the motives of all the guests Sophie has been snooping on, the maid leaves one of the rooms to find a gruesome sight.
 A trail of blood leads to the elevator, and the doors are attempting to close but can't because the body of a guest is in the way.
 It is then down to the player to decide if they wish to tamper with evidence or will let the police solve the mystery on their own.